Mariners, Sounders, XFL shut out in Seattle because of virus

 After the opening homestand, the Mariners are not scheduled to play at home again until April 9-14 against Boston and Washington.

-The XFL Seattle Dragons are scheduled to host Los Angeles on Sunday and New York on March 22.
+The XFL Seattle Dragons will host Los Angeles on Sunday with no fans permitted in the stadium.
+The Dragons also have a home game against New York on March 22.

 About 45 minutes south of Seattle, Tacoma's home game against San Diego in the second-tier United Soccer League Championship on Wednesday night was to be played in an empty stadium.